 - 1 cup shredded Swiss cheese

-- 1/2 cup crumbled bacon (Best from a local farm – find more sources for healthy meat on my resources page.)
+- 1/2 cup crumbled bacon (Again, best from a local farm – or find sources for healthy meat if you don't have a good local source.)

 - 1/2 cup grated parmesan